 The exact impact of those security woes are another question with several answers.
 They certainly will shape industry evolutions but will they also slow down the market?

-It’s probably a no-brainer that we can expect more security breaches and that the industry will come up with more security initiatives in regards with several aspects of the Internet of Things as it has already started to do.
+It’s probably a no-brainer that we can expect more security and data breaches and that the industry will come up with more security initiatives in regards with several aspects of the Internet of Things as it has already started to do.

 There are ample challenges which certainly also apply in the context of Industrial IoT and Industry 4.0 where security is an inherent part of the vision and architecture.
 We mentioned the challenges and (re)design of cybersecurity in Industrial IoT and Industry 4.0 in a separate article.

 Needless to say that the more connected critical infrastructure becomes, the more interesting it gets for the bad guys, certainly in times of state-sponsored attacks.
 While security gets more ‘intelligent’, leveraging artificial intelligence, more integrated/embedded (“bye bye perimeter or “hello, new ubiquitous perimeter”) and holistic, including new technologies that promise to bring a more secure IoT (think blockchain and IoT, for example), the human dimension and common sense remain important.
 Security by design is not commonplace at all and in November 2017 once again it became clear how much security challenges there are on the plant floor, starting from SCADA systems and HMI software, with the human dimension as the weakest link.

 As everything in industrial markets, from building management to smart manufacturing and plenty of critical environments (energy grids, you name it) moves IP and IoT, security in Industrial IoT is one to carefully watch as these industries are still the major spenders regarding IoT.
 The rise of edge computing in this regard is seen as a way towards more secured environments, as are the latest types of hardware and software in the IoT stack.

 The IoT personal data protection security challenges at hand